rahulbhairamatti/Used-book_marketplace_Angular_MySQL/README.md

 # Used Book Marketplace

-This is used book marketplace whcih in this user can buy or sell there books.
+This is used book marketplace which in this user can buy or sell there books.

 ## Prerequisites